samanemami/C_GB-EX/Optimization/README.md

         metric: str, {'euclidean', 'rmse'} default=None
                             if clf is Flase:
-                                       if metric is 'euclidean': score = euclidean distance (Only works for multi-outputs rehression)
+                                       if metric is 'euclidean': score = euclidean distance (Only works for multi-outputs regression)
                                        if metric is 'rmse': score = rmse